 The small village of Purmamarca sits underneath one of the most famous tourist attractions of the region: the Hill of Seven Colours.

 Yet choose to stay in the village and you will enjoy traditional houses, a thriving market and a pretty colonial churches, consequently making this a great spot to visit.

-Iruya is something from a fairytale and has to be seen to be believed.
+Iruya is like something from a fairytale and has to be seen to be believed.

 Its beautiful colonial buildings in complementary shades of pastel are nestled perfectly between two mountains.

 6. Be blown away by the lunar landscapes of La Puna Argentina

 The word ‘puna‘ comes from the Quechua meaning ‘a remote place difficult to live in’.

 However, it is the very isolation of this lesser-visited corner of Argentina which forms the basis of its appeal.

 Brightly-coloured mineral lagoons punctuate the dazzling white of the salt desert.